 Method #1: Introduce yourself

-If you’ve never actually met the person you want to engage in conversation, the best way to start talking to them is to simply introduce yourself.
+If you’ve never met the person you want to engage in conversation with, the best way to start talking to them is to simply introduce yourself.

 Corporate motivational speaker and author, Debra Fine, shares several tips for making professional introductions in her book The Fine Art of Small Talk.